haarer/toolchain68k/README.md

 # toolchain68k
 Main Goal:
 Build a toolchain for 68k, avr and cortex  cross developement using recent compilers and libraries.

- * gcc 8.1
+ * gcc 8.2.0
- * binutils 2.30 (with avr size patch for avr target)
+ * binutils 2.31 (with avr size patch for avr target)
- * gdb 8.1
+ * gdb 8.2.1
  * newlib 3.0.0
  * avr-libc 2.0.0
  * avrdude 6.3

-The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery)
+The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery)

 The script can be used on Windows 10 with MSYS2, on Debian 9, and on Fedora 25.
 It may work on other platforms but i dont run tests for other platforms.